ibm-cloud-docs/solution-tutorials/vpc-pps-basics.hidden.md

    1. Type `pps-consumer` and click **Delete**.
 1. Repeat the same steps with the `pps-provider` workspace.

+   You may need to retry the **Destroy resources** after a few minutes if the workspace deletion failed because the resource group could not be deleted.
+   {: tip}

 Depending on the resource it might not be deleted immediately, but retained (by default for 7 days).
 You can reclaim the resource by deleting it permanently or restore it within the retention period.
 See this document on how to [use resource reclamation](/docs/account?topic=account-resource-reclamation).
 {: tip}